 - Buying domain names galore and betting on the fact that one day someone will buy them back.
 Of course, before buying a domain name, they use name-generation algorithms.
 These algorithms can use several databases or be based on the most used words in social networks (top 1000# of Twitter for example).
 This approach is certainly good, but it does present financial risks if no entity or person comes forward to buy a domain or domains.
 The domainer business has become less profitable today and more financially risky even though record sales (transactions) have taken place in the past:

 - PrivateJet.com – 30.18 million dollars

 - Sex.com – 13 million dollars

 - There is the term “scammer”, which can be found in the field of cybersquatting.
-These are people who come to claim ownership of a domain name in an irregular manner.
+These are people who come to claim ownership of a domain name irregularly.
 Cybersquatters who adopt this technique can be very persuasive and even threatening at times.
 Their objective is to cast doubt on the legitimacy of your domain name.

 b.
 A very dangerous variant: typosquatting

-For example, it is possible to redirect users to a fake website of their favorite bank, to a website containing malware in order to infect them or to steal personal and confidential information.
+For example, it is possible to redirect users to a fake website of their favorite bank, or to a website containing malware to infect them or to steal personal and confidential information.

 The examples below show the extent of the damage and the disconcerting ease of carrying out this type of attack.